-Delivering remarkable customer experience is not just about maintaining and keeping the relationship strong, but giving customers the time to reflect on the quality of the relationship and think through whether the brand promise has been kept or delivered
+Delivering a remarkable customer experience is not just about maintaining and keeping the relationship healthy, but giving customers the time to reflect and think through whether the brand promise has been kept or delivered.

 A new way of doing business

 In the B2B and SaaS economy, commercial success lies in the strength of the relationships created (or developed) with the customers.
 In any relationship, two things are obvious: relationships are lost or won in key moments.